I hate the way I look..! How you learn to love your body

 Why is body positivity so difficult?

 If the perception of beauty is so complex and varies from country to country, why is it not easy to find yourself beautiful?
 Inside we know that there are an infinite number of different people in the world.
 We meet them every day and we would (hopefully) never think that a person is not beautiful.
 A little flaw?
-Oh, that's what makes the person likeable in the first place.
-But why do so many people find it difficult to see themselves as relaxed and individual?
+Oh, that's what makes the person like-able in the first place.
+But why do so many people find it difficult to feel so positive about themselves?
 Even though we know that no person has to or can be perfect, we constantly compare ourselves.
 And we don't do that with the woman standing next to us in the bus or in front of us at the cash register.
 No, we compare ourselves with Kendall, Angelina and all the others.
 Why?
 Because we see them more often than the woman at the checkout counter.
 Two to five thousand times a week we are confronted with digitally manipulated bodies on the net, on walls, screens and magazines.
 We cannot always remember that hardly a pixel of them is real.
 And articles like "Weight Shock!
 These stars have no beach figure" or "Top or Flop - who looks better in this outfit?" don't make it better either.
 Media keep comparing, even creating an artificial image of a perfect woman: "The waist circumference should be three quarters of the bust circumference.
 The hip circumference should be one third larger than the waist.
 The mathematically perfect woman is also 5'8".

 How can I love myself?